daubli/registry-letsencrypt/README.md

-# Registry with Letsencrypt Certificates
+# Docker Registry with Letsencrypt Certificates

-This service stack issues [letsencrypt](https://letsencrypt.org/) certificates and starts a docker image registry with a web frontend.
+This service stack issues [letsencrypt](https://letsencrypt.org/) certificates and starts a docker registry with a web frontend.
 The certificates are renewed automatically in case they expire.
 To start the service stack run the following command: